-Disclosure of information to the auditors
+Disclosure of information to the auditor

-The Directors who were members of the board at the time of approving the Directors' Report and the Strategic Report are listed on page 1.
+The Directors who were members of the board at the time of approving the Directors' Report are listed on page 1.
 Having made enquiries of fellow Directors and the Company's auditor, each of these Directors confirms that:

-$\cdot$ So far as each person who was a Director at the date of approving this report is aware, there is no information (that is information needed by the Company's auditor in connection with preparing their report) of which the Company's auditor is unaware; and
+\cdot So far as each person who was a Director at the date of approving this report is aware, there is no information (that is information needed by the Company's auditor in connection with preparing their report) of which the Company's auditor is unaware; and

-$\cdot$ Each Director has taken all the steps that they are obliged to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.
+\cdot Each Director has taken all the steps that they are obliged to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.